thereisnotime/xxToolbelt/README.md

 ## ✨ Description

-The xxToolbelt is a simple yet powerful system for creating aliases, scripts, and tools in various programming and scripting languages.
-It aims to provide a cleaner and more efficient alternative to the traditional giant rc files that many of us rely on.
-This tool allows you to manage your custom commands and scripts effortlessly, making your development workflow more streamlined and organized.
+The **xxToolbelt** is a simple yet powerful system for creating aliases, scripts, and tools in various programming and scripting languages **entirely written in Bash**.
+It aims to provide a **cleaner and more efficient** alternative to the traditional giant rc (.bashrc, .zshrc etc.) files that many of us rely on.
+This tool allows you to **manage your custom commands and scripts** effortlessly, making your development workflow more streamlined and organized.
 Remember when you had to write this small script that does X and then you forgot about it?
-With the xxToolbelt, you can easily manage and share your scripts with others.
+With the **xxToolbelt**, you can easily manage and share your scripts with others so you won't lose them or forget about them anymore.

-Some of the key features of the xxToolbelt include:
+Some of the key features of the **xxToolbelt** include:

 - **No reloading of the shell** required when adding or modifying scripts (after the initial setup).
 - **Support for multiple programming and scripting languages** (not limited to bash).